malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

 If the target claims to support the `ARDUINO_UNO` formfactor in targets.json but no valid Arduino Uno pinnames are detected, then an error should be generated.

+If an application makes usage of `ARDUINO_UNO_*` pins but the target doesn't not officially support the `ARDUINO_UNO` formfactor in targets.json, then an warning should be generated.

 ### Implementation details

 There are a number of changes and enhancements required to introduce support for the Arduino Uno standard in Mbed OS.

 Mbed OS currently includes the `ARDUINO` form factor although it's not considered a standard as it's poorly defined and there are no checks on specific pin names.
-The configuration for this form factor should continue to be available, although should be marked as deprecated aimed to be removed in the next version of Mbed OS.
+The configuration for this form factor should continue to be available, although should be marked as deprecated amd aimed to be removed in the next version of Mbed OS.

 The following files should be created or updated with a Arduino Uno specific implementation: